jdereynal/aws-jwt-auth/README.md

 ### Add A Custom Authorizer

 **Note**: We will be using the AWS CLI to add our custom authorizer to our API, but you could also do so through the AWS console.

+1. Checkout a local copy of this repository.